 These biscuits might be my family’s new obsession…they are so tasty good!
 They are almost like a much better (and better for you) version of those Red Lobster biscuits everyone has probably had at one time or another.
 And they are so quick and easy to make as well.
-What’s not to love!?
+What’s not to love!? :)

-We’ve all heard that we should Reduce, Reuse and Recycle, but my favorite “R” is actually one I just learned about recently and that is to REFUSE.
+We’ve all heard that we should Reduce, Reuse and Recycle, but my favorite “R” is actually one that I just recently learned about and that is to REFUSE.
 Say “no, thank you” to the free pen at the trade show or hotel, stop entering those raffle contests, and don’t buy any more cheap plastic toys that you know your child will forget about in 2.4 seconds!
 Already being a type-A “purger” at heart, this motto has really hit home with me.
-I strive to have all our rooms and closets clean and neatly organized, but guess what – I would have to spend a lot less time doing that cleaning and organizing if we had less unnecessary stuff!
+I strive to have all our rooms and closets clean and neatly organized, but guess what – I would have to spend a lot less of my time doing that cleaning and organizing if we had less unnecessary stuff!
 So I am doing my best to stop those garbage bags full of unnecessary trash and Goodwill offerings before they even happen.

 I have the pleasure of working with some great moms at our elementary school on an upcoming school assembly (for the students) that is all about real food!
 This is something we’ve never done before at our school, and it supports the initiatives for our new Healthy Child and Earth Committee.
-When we first started planning out the assembly we were honestly not sure where to start – I mean I talk to adults all day long about real food (you guys!), but a couple hundred kids?
+When we first started planning out the assembly we honestly were not sure where to start – I mean I talk to adults all day long about real food (you guys!), but a couple hundred kids?
 Some of which are brand new to the topic?
 So thankfully another local food blogger, Adri Warrick with The Whole Tulip, shared with us that she uses the red light/green light concept from a kids book called Eat Healthy, Feel Great when she talks to the kids at her school.
-That bit of information was exactly what we needed to get started, and today I want to share a version of our presentation with you that you can easily share with the kids in your life.
+That bit of information was exactly what we needed to get started, and today I want to share a version of our presentation with you that you can easily share with the kids in your life. :)

 How To Fuel Your Body